Riemann-Roch Theory for Graph Orientations: Directed path reversals and the Riemann--Roch formula

-\begin{theorem} A divisor $D$ with ${\rm deg}(D) \leq g-1$ is linearly equivalent to divisor associated to a $q$-connected partial orientation if and only if $r(D + (q)) \geq 0$. \end{theorem}
+\begin{theorem} A divisor $D$ with $\mathrm{deg}(D) \leq g-1$ is linearly equivalent to divisor associated to a $q$-connected partial orientation if and only if $r(D + (q)) \geq0$. \end{theorem}

-\begin{proof} If $D \sim D_{\O}$ with $\O$ a $q$-connected partial orientation, then $D_{\O} + (q) \geq \vec 0$, and $D +(q)\sim D_{\O} + (q)$, thus $r(D + (q)) \geq 0$.
-Now suppose that $r(D + (q)) \geq 0$.
-The case of ${\rm deg} (D) = g-1$ has already been dealt with in \cite{an2013canonical}: By Lemma \ref{full}, $D\sim D_{\O}$ for $\O$ some full orientation, and by Lemma \ref{q-full}, $\O$ is equivalent by cut reversals to a $q$-connected orientation.
-Now, suppose that ${\rm deg}(D) < g-1$ so that ${\rm deg}(D +(q)) \leq g-1$.
-By Theorem \ref{eff1} $(ii)$, we know that $D+(q) \sim D_{\O}$ for $\O$ a sourceless partial orientation.
-By removing an incoming edge at $q$, we obtain a partial orientation $\O'$ with $D \sim D_{\O'}$ and $\O'$ is either sourceless or has a unique source at $q$.
-We now apply Lemma \ref{parqcon}. \end{proof}
+\begin{proof} If $D \sim D_{\mathcal{O}}$ with $\mathcal{O}$ a $q$-connected partial orientation, then $D_{\mathcal{O}} + (q) \geq\vec{0}$, and $D +(q)\sim D_{\mathcal{O}} + (q)$, thus $r(D + (q)) \geq0$.
+Now suppose that $r(D + (q)) \geq0$.
+The case of $\mathrm{deg} (D) = g-1$ has already been dealt with in \cite{an2013canonical}: By {Lemma~\ref{full}}, $D\sim D_{\mathcal{O}}$ for $\mathcal{O}$ some full orientation, and by {Lemma~\ref{q-full}}, $\mathcal{O}$ is equivalent by cut reversals to a $q$-connected orientation.
+Now, suppose that $\mathrm{deg}(D) < g-1$ so that $\mathrm{deg}(D +(q)) \leq g-1$.
+By {Theorem~\ref{eff1}} $(ii)$, we know that $D+(q) \sim D_{\mathcal{O}}$ for $\mathcal {O}$ a sourceless partial orientation.
+By removing an incoming edge at $q$, we obtain a partial orientation $\mathcal{O}'$ with $D \sim D_{\mathcal{O}'}$ and $\mathcal{O}'$ is either sourceless or has a unique source at $q$.
+We now apply {Lemma~\ref{parqcon}}. \end{proof}

-We remark that the $q$-rooted spanning trees (also known as {\it arborescences}) are precisely the $q$-connected partial orientations associated to the divisor $-(q)$.
-Additionally, the $q$-connected partial orientations associated to $\vec{0}$ are the partial orientations obtained from $q$-rooted spanning trees by orienting a new edge towards $q$, i.e., they are the {\it directed spanning unicycles}.
+We remark that the $q$-rooted spanning trees (also known as \textit {arborescences}) are precisely the $q$-connected partial orientations associated to the divisor $-(q)$.
+Additionally, the $q$-connected partial orientations associated to $\vec{0}$ are the partial orientations obtained from $q$-rooted spanning trees by orienting a new edge towards $q$, i.e., they are the \textit{directed spanning unicycles}.

-Any two $q$-connected full orientations which are equivalent in the cycle-cocycle reversal system are equivalent in the cycle reversal system, i.e., they have the same associated divisors.
-This result does not extend to the setting of partial orientations, as the example in Figure \ref{q-connectednotunique2} shows.
+Any two $q$-connected full orientations which are equivalent in the cycle--cocycle reversal system are equivalent in the cycle reversal system, i.e., they have the same associated divisors.
+This result does not extend to the setting of partial orientations, as the example in {Fig.~\ref{q-connectednotunique2}} shows.